alanhamlett/pip-update-requirements/README.rst

 -p, --patch TEXT         Comma separated list of packages to only update
                          patch versions, never major or minor.
 Use "*" to limit every package to patch version updates.
+--pre TEXT               Comma separated list of packages to allow updating
+                         to pre-release versions.
+Use "*" to allow all packages to be updated to pre-release versions.
+By default packages are only updated to stable versions.
 -z, --nonzero-exit-code  Exit with status l0 when all packages up-to-date,
                          11 when some packages were updated.
 Defaults to exit status zero on success and non-zero on